JacquesGariepy/reverse-engineering/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-ReverseEngineer is a cutting-edge tool that leverages the power of Large Language Models (LLMs) to revolutionize the way developers analyze, understand, and manipulate code.
-Whether you're diving into legacy systems, optimizing performance, or learning new programming paradigms, ReverseEngineer is your AI-powered companion in the world of software engineering.
+reverse-engineering is a cutting-edge tool that leverages the power of Large Language Models (LLMs) to revolutionize the way developers analyze, understand, and manipulate code.
+Whether you're diving into legacy systems, optimizing performance, or learning new programming paradigms, reverse-engineering is your AI-powered companion in the world of software engineering.

 ## Table of Contents
 - [Features](#features)